markkolich/kolich-httpclient4-closure/README.md

 </dependency>
 ```

-## Usage
+## Functional Concepts

 Technically speaking, this library does not use "closures" (Lambda expressions) but rather a well defined pattern with **anonymous classes**.

-### Functional Concepts

 Some concepts in this library, like the `HttpResponseEither<F,S>`, were borrowed directly from Scala.
 In this case, `HttpResponseEither<F,S>` uses Java generics so that this library can return *either* a left type `F` indicating failure, or a right type `S` indicating success.
-It's up to you, the developer, to define what these types are &mdash; the definition of a "successful" return type varies from application to application.
+It's up to you, the developer, to define what these types are when you define your (anonymous) class &mdash; the definition of a "successful" return type varies from application to application.

-#### Synchronous (Blocking)

-If using the synchronous wrapper, when you "get back" an `HttpResponseEither<F,S>` you can check for success by calling the `success` method on the result.
+If using the synchronous closure, when you receive an `HttpResponseEither<F,S>` you can check for success by calling the `success` method on the result.

 ```java
 final HttpResponseEither<Exception,String> result =